 In the absence of a 2021 PiT count, staff explored and collected a number of alternative sources of data to understand the state of homelessness in Vancouver.
-The alternate data sources - while not a reliable proxy for the PiT count - demonstrate that the demand for shelter, outreach and other homelessness services continues to be significant.
+The alternate data sources - while not a reliable proxy for the PiT count - demonstrate that the demand for shelter, outreach and other homelessness services continues to be significant, even with the additional housing and shelter spaces activated since the 2020 full PiT count and 2021 Shelter Count.
+The upward trend on access to Homelessness Services by people needing support suggests that the rate of homelessness remains the same or perhaps may have even increased.
 Staff will continue to refine our analysis of alternative data sources to PiT counts to understand homelessness during the ongoing COVID pandemic.
-A significant number of new spaces were brought online in 2021 and staff will have a better sense by spring 2022 as to whether those spaces have impacted service demand.

-Staff are also aware of the associated impacts of unsheltered homelessness on the broader community and will be reporting to Council early in the new year with recommendations to address some of these issues.
-Discussions with senior government on the urgent need for
+Staff are also aware of the associated impacts of unsheltered homelessness on the broader community and will be reporting to Council in the spring with recommendations to address some of these issues.
+Discussions with senior government on the urgent need for more supportive and social housing and emergency measures to support people experiencing homelessness also continues.